camunda/camunda-docs-manual/content/update/minor/72-to-73/was.md

 ---

-The following steps describe how to upgrade the Camunda artifacts on an IBM WebSphere application server in a shared process engine setting.
+The following steps describe how to update the Camunda artifacts on an IBM WebSphere application server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
 If not already done, make sure to download the [Camunda BPM 7.3 IBM WebSphere distribution](https://app.camunda.com/nexus/content/groups/internal/org/camunda/bpm/websphere/camunda-bpm-websphere/).

-The upgrade procedure takes the following steps:
+The update procedure takes the following steps:

 1. Uninstall the Camunda libraries and archives
 2. Replace Camunda core libraries